Explosives found under car of prominent Pakistani journalist

 Fazlullah and his men had taken over the Swat Valley and blown up girls’ schools and publicly executed those they deemed immoral.
 An army offensive in Swat forced many Taliban fighters to flee.

-Pakistan is one of the world’s most dangerous countries for journalists, according to press freedom groups.
+Pakistan is one of the world’s most dangerous countries for jounalists, according to press freedom groups.

 Editing by Robert Birsel